SaadKhan-BCG/CarbonPlugin/README.md

 - Alternatively to test the prometheus-exporter (in particular its low power mode options), you can try out different running modes using the carbon-monitor/example application

 ## Carbon Calculation Methodology
-Very simply, we pull carbon data from the GSF carbon-awaresdk and multiple by power consumption (estimated using docker stats) to get overall carbon consumption over time.
+TLDR, we pull carbon data from the GSF carbon-awaresdk and multiple by power consumption (estimated using docker stats) to get overall carbon consumption over time.

 ### Carbon